 A Montana Field Guide to Sharing Landscapes with Large Carnivores

 In Montana, ranchers and wildlife are increasingly competing for space and resources on the landscape, leading to conflicts that endanger animals, people, and livelihoods.
 In 2018, Future West initiated a multi-phase project to reduce these conflicts through a field-guide, college curriculum, and intern program that would educate current and future agricultural and environmental professionals on the value, use, and effectiveness of wildlife conflict prevention tools.
 For Phase I, Future West Staff and an Intern conducted interviews, carried out site visits, and developed case studies on the wisdom and lessons learned by Montana ranchers and the groups and agency staff who support these landowners in order to identify the critical ‘ingredients’ (social, technical, financial) that are necessary for successfully implementing a given conflict prevention measure.
 This work revealed ways for us to overcome the limitations of previous conflict-prevention efforts and achieve a shared conservation vision.
-We are now in Phase II of the project to ensure these invaluable findings can be taught and applied through our partnerships to ensure strong, sustainable agricultural communities and safe, connected wildlife habitat in Montana.
+Phase II entailed the writing and publication of a book to synthesize the research, and it will be published by the esteemed, peer-reviewed international publisher: Anthem Press.
+We are delighted to announce that the book, The Atlas of Conflict Reduction: A Montana Field-Guide to Sharing Ranching Landscapes with Wildlife by Future West staff Hannah F. Jaicks will be available in print and audiobook in winter 2022!
+We are now in Phase III of the project to ensure these invaluable findings can be taught and applied through our partnerships to ensure strong, sustainable agricultural communities and safe, connected wildlife habitat in Montana.

 -Provide participating ranchers a supportive platform to inspire broader use of nonlethal tools.